funcx-faas/helm-chart/README.md

 > :warning: **USE THE FOLLOWING deployed_values/values.yaml** Omit the
 > funcx_endpoint section if using an externally deployed endpoint.

+should I use the following values.yaml or the values.yaml I was told to make earlier? dedupe - and if this section is the values.yaml i should be using, move it up to where i am told to create the values.yaml

+eg. why do I need to be exposing postgres to the internet?

 ``` yaml
 webService:
   pullPolicy: Always